-The three pivotal supplier test is applied by PJM on an ongoing basis for local energy markets in order to determine whether offer capping is required for transmission constraints.18 However, there are some issues with the application of market power mitigation in the day-ahead energy market and the real-time energy market when market sellers fail the TPS test.
+The three pivotal supplier test is applied by PJM on an ongoing basis for local energy markets in order to determine whether offer capping is required for transmission constraints.
+However, there are issues with the application of market power mitigation in the day-ahead energy market and the real-time energy market when market sellers fail the TPS test.
 The Commission recognized some of these issues in its order issued on June 17, 2021, but failed to address them in its November 30, 2023 order.
-19 20 PJM continues to ignore the evidence cited by the Commission and denies the prevalence of these issues, instead of ensuring that market power mitigation works as intended and results in efficient market outcomes.21 Many of these issues can be resolved by simple rule changes.
-The MMU proposed these rule changes in its response submitted on October 15, 2021, and in the stakeholder process.22 23 The MMU recommendations would shorten the solution time of the
+PJM continued to ignore the evidence cited by the Commission and denies the prevalence of these issues, instead of ensuring that market power mitigation works as intended and results in efficient market outcomes.
+Many of these issues can

-18 The MMU reviews PJM's application of the TPS test and brings issues to the attention of PJM.
-19 See 175 FERC ¶ 61,231 (2021).
+The MMU reviews PJM's application of the TPS test and brings issues to the attention of PJM.

+See 175 FERC ¶ 61,231 (2021).